heavyk/new-setup/conter-place.md

-the spanish have a unique role they can play in thme tranxfodrmation of the word "histtoria" into "isstoria" in espanol. the role that this plays is in a linguistic one, in that all of the concepts that you want tco change, you just drop a letter. now, the word means something different. it'x no longer gender biased.
+the spanish have a unique role they can play in thme tranxfodrmation of the word "histtoria" into "isstoria" in espanol. the role that this plays is in a linguistic one, in that all of the concepts that you want tco change, you just drop a letter. now, the word means something different. it'x no longer gender biased, different from all the others, z thinkg that exists all on it's own.
     you know, I wassx thinking about that today out pulling weeds, how I only have *two concepts* that have a gender: "male", "man", etc. and the other: "female", "woman", etc. the thing is that in spanish (for me at least) it was necessary tto see the concept as *not* having a gender.